slaubi/the-fast-track/6.4/en/4-methodology.rst

 .. note::

-    If you are deploying on Platform.sh, you already have a copy of the Git repository as Platform.sh uses Git behind the scenes when you are using ``cloud:deploy``.
+    If you are deploying on Platform.sh, you already have a copy of the Git repository as Platform.sh uses Git behind the scenes when you are using ``cloud:push``.
 But you should not rely on the Platform.sh Git repository.
 It is only for deployment usage.
 It is not a backup.

 Deploying to Production Continuously
 ------------------------------------

 .. index::
-    single: Symfony CLI;cloud:deploy
+    single: Symfony CLI;cloud:push

 Another good habit is to deploy frequently.
 Deploying at the end of each step is a good pace:

 .. code-block:: terminal
     :class: ignore

-    $ symfony cloud:deploy
+    $ symfony cloud:push